In Conversation with Stephen Rea

 Stephen Rea has established a career as one of our leading actors on stage and screen.
 He has a longstanding relationship with the Royal Court having appeared in plays by Harold Pinter, Samuel Beckett and Frank McGuinness.
 His film credits include Michael Collins, Interview with the Vampire and The Crying Game for which he was nominated for an Academy Award.
 His recent television credits include The Stranger (currently on Netflix) and Flesh and Blood (recently on ITV).

-He has won multiple awards including Best Actor at the Irish Times Theatre Awards for his role as Eric in Cyprus Avenue by David Ireland which is available to watch for free on our website until Sunday 31 May.
+He has won multiple awards including Best Actor at the Irish Times Theatre Awards for his role as Eric in Cyprus Avenue by David Ireland.

 We spoke to Stephen about Cyprus Avenue, his career, and the Royal Court.